devinshields/h2odocs/source/algorithms/rf.rst

 When to use RF
 """"""""""""""
-RF is a good choice When you are interested in determining the critical attributes or features of a data set.
-Here are some examples:

-  "There are 1000 variables in this data set.
-Of those, which most characterize differences between one observation and another with respect to the desired outcome variable?"
+RF is a good choice when your objective is classification.
+For example:

   "Given a large set of observations and attributes, the goal is to classify observations by spending habits."

 Quick step-by-step
 """"""""""""""""""

 #.
 Import data.
-Under the drop down menu Data choose from the options listed and follow the import helper.
+Under the drop down menu [Data] choose from the options listed and follow the import helper.

 #.
 Parse data.
 Once data have been imported choose SUBMIT (a button on the page).
 Data will parse automatically, and when finished you will be automatically directed to a page that provides you with a hex key ("data.hex").
 A frame of data with summary statistics will also be displayed.